 2000’s: After the dot.com bust I came back to Fujitsu where i-Flow and Interstage BPM had been built upon the earlier design of TeamWARE Flow.
 This took the original collaborative planning ideas, and updated it for stronger integration to web services and REST integration.
 Because portable process fragments is still a key, I have spent a lot of time in recent years helping with the development of XPDL, Wf-XML, and most recently BPAF and Workcast.
 I agreed to chair the WfMC Technical Committee.
 The standards are secondary to the real goal: Global Collaborative Planning.
 The standards have to be in place to that all the pieces can talk to each other, without exclusion caused by proprietary implementations.
 Business Process Management came and matured, including my launching “Cloud BPM” in 2009, but we found that coordination from outside was not ideal for knowledge workers.
 Still there is a need for self-realized coordination.

-Keith Swenson is Vice President of Research and Development at Fujitsu America Inc. and is the Chief Software Architect for the Interstage family of products.
+Keith Swenson is Vice President of Research and Development at Fujitsu America Inc. involved in the Interstage family of enterprise middleware products.
 He is known for having been a pioneer in collaboration software and web services, and has helped the development of many workflow and BPM standards.
 He is currently the Chairman of the Workflow Management Coalition.
 In the past, he led development of collaboration software MS2, Netscape, Ashton Tate and Fujitsu.
 In 2004 he was awarded the Marvin L. Manheim Award for outstanding contributions in the field of workflow.
-His blog is at http://social-biz.org/.
+His blog is at https://social-biz.org/.

 Mr. Swenson began his tenure at Fujitsu in 1991 where he developed TeamWARE Flow.
 He returned to Fujitsu Software Corporation in 2002 to direct the development of the Interstage family of products.